melladam/melladam.github.io/index.md

 <h2 class="simple-title">Conclusion</h2>
 <p>
 Taken together, these results suggest that “community strength” on YouTube is not a binary label but a spectrum.
-Many categories share broadly similar patterns—differences can be subtle because large parts of YouTube overlap and the underlying distributions are heavily skewed.
+Many categories share broadly similar patterns-differences can be subtle because large parts of YouTube overlap and the underlying distributions are heavily skewed.
 Still, across multiple independent signals (engagement ratios, spike participation, tag cohesion, and comment-based channel networks), <strong>Gaming consistently appears near the top</strong>, often alongside a small group of strong categories.
 Even when the gaps are narrow, the fact that Gaming ranks highly across several complementary metrics supports the idea that it is not only popular, but also unusually good at turning attention into interaction and sustaining a cohesive audience ecosystem at scale.
 </p>